 How can machine learning algorithms automatically identify different social behavioral patterns from spatiotemporal data?
 Recent developments in artificial intelligence enabled us to design an end-to-end machine learning framework to automatically learn and distinguish group behavior from spatiotemporal data.
-You could read more about this research in the paper under Key Publications.
+You could read more about this research (see key publications below).

-How does the physical space influence our social network?
-Using spatiotemporal social network, we understand where children are spatially and socially positioned in their network, how strong their connections to the network is, how schoolyard features influence individuals’ social network and finally how such spatiotemporal network changes over time.
+How does physical space influence our social network?
+Using a spatiotemporal social network, we understand where children are spatially and socially positioned in their network, how strong their connections to the network is, how schoolyard features influence individuals’ social network and finally how such spatiotemporal networks change over time.

-Computer Science - Maedeh Nasri, Mitra Baratchi (Leiden University).
+Computer Science - Maedeh Nasri, Mitra Baratchi (Leiden University), Dennis Reidsma, Sina Ghorbani Kolahi (University of Twente).

 Psychology - Carolien Rieffe, Adva Eichengreen, Brenda Sousa da Silva, Yung-Ting Tsou, Jiayin Zhao (University of Twente / Leiden University), Guida Veiga (University of Evora).